Title: Documentary on Clementine Hunter

 Rights Statement: Current copyright status is undetermined

-Citation: Documentary on Clementine Hunter, 1985.
-Miscellaneous sound, film, and video recordings collection.
+Citation Information: Documentary on Clementine Hunter, 1985.
+Documentary on Clementine Hunter, 1985.
 Archives of American Art, Smithsonian Institution.

 Availability: This item has been digitally reformatted.
 It is available by requesting an appointment in the Archives of American Art's reading rooms, or in certain situations as a Reproduction Request.